 Leading resuscitation experts collaborate to improve SCA survival rates.

-Initiated and funded by the Medtronic Foundation, the HeartRescue project is designed to improve how SCA is recognized, treated and measured in the United States.
+Initiated and funded by the Medtronic Foundation, the HeartRescue project is designed to improve how SCA is recognized, treated and measured around the world.

 What is the role of HeartRescue Partners?